carmencrincoli/ResiliencyDemo/documentation/ARCHITECTURE.md

 **1. Zero-Touch VM Deployment**
 - Automated VM provisioning on Azure Local
-- Static IP assignment for predictable networking (/24 subnet required)
+- Static IP assignment for predictable networking (all IPs in same subnet)
 - Custom Script Extension for automated software installation
 - Arc-enabled VMs for Azure portal management

-> **⚠️ Network Requirement**: This deployment requires a /24 virtual network (255.255.255.0 subnet mask).
-The project cannot be deployed to networks with different subnet masks without code modifications.
+> **⚠️ Network Requirement**: All 5 static IP addresses must be assigned from the same subnet.

 **2. Intelligent Dependency Management**
 ```bicep